-In order to prepare for a crown, your dentist will first examine your mouth and then prepare the tooth.
+To prepare for a crown, your dentist will first examine your mouth and then prepare the tooth.

 To prepare the tooth for treatment, a dentist will file down and remove part of the outer layer of each tooth.
-Next, they will take an impression of the trimmed down tooth and the surrounding teeth, placing a temporary crown over the tooth to protect it from further damage.
+Next, they will take an impression of the trimmed-down tooth and the surrounding teeth, placing a temporary crown over the tooth to protect it from further damage.
 This temporary crown will be placed using temporary cement so that it can be removed easily when the permanent crown is ready for application.

 Your dental office will send your unique tooth impression to a dental laboratory to make your permanent crown, which may take several weeks.

 Using your dental impression, the laboratory technician will be able to examine all aspects of your bite, jaw movements and more and sculpt a crown to fit your smile.
-Your dentist will compare the shade of your teeth to a selection of colours to help the crown to match the colour of the rest of your teeth as closely as possible.
+Your dentist will compare the shade of your teeth to a selection of colours to help the crown match the colour of the rest of your teeth as closely as possible.